LiamDGray/TrackXY/README.md

 The current code is known to compile in Microsoft Visual Studio C++ 2010 and a project file for that compiler is included.
 The program has run and worked well under Windows 7.

-The code has been linked against OpenCV 2.4.2 and requires its DLLs for 32-bit Windows.
+The code has been built for OpenCV 2.4.2 and requires its DLLs for 32-bit Windows.
 The Windows version also requires the Visual C++ 2010 "Redistributable Package."
 These are copyright Intel and Microsoft respectively and bound by their respective terms.
 They can be downloaded from the following locations: